yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength
-Pobiera długość przydzielone `CSimpleStringT` obiektu.
+Pobiera długość przydzielonego `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia